Safari Photography: Top Tips for the ‘Big Five’ in Africa

 Another tip is to focus on only one of the buffalo’s features and frame just one side of the face, such as capturing the eye and curving horn.
 This will make the seemingly unphotogenic animal look rather imposing and impressive.

 This spotted creature is famously elusive, and the hardest to spot of the Big Five.
 But perhaps the trick is to look up?
-Alan has learned from many photo safaris that leopards tend to spend their days in trees.
+Alan has learned from a lot of safari photography experience that leopards tend to spend their days in trees.

 “Not only do they hang around the branches, but they also store their kills in trees and are likely to return to them to feed, making for some active and animalistic shots,” says Alan.